-Amanda Farris is a Senior Program Manager with the Minnesota Climate Adaptation Partnership (MCAP).
-She coordinates the MCAP program and Advisory Board, collaborates with regional partners, translates and integrates climate data and information into decision-making, and builds networks of climate adaptation practitioners.
-Amanda also works with researchers at the UMN Institute on the Environment to improve climate data visualization and communications.
-Prior to joining the MCAP team, Amanda worked with the Carolinas Integrated Sciences & Assessments (CISA), an applied climate research team at the University of South Carolina Department of Geography, for nearly 12 years.
+Amanda Farris is an Associate Director for the University of Minnesota Climate Adaptation Partnership (MCAP).
+In this role she helps to coordinate the MCAP program and several ongoing grants, collaborates with regional partners, translates climate data and information to support decision-making, and builds networks of climate adaptation practitioners.
+Prior to joining the MCAP team, Amanda worked with the Carolinas Integrated Sciences & Assessments (CISA), an applied climate research team at the University of South Carolina Department of Geography.

-A key component of Amanda’s work is bridging the gap between climate science research and information and stakeholder communities through network building.
-She served as lead organizer for the biennial Carolinas Climate Resilience Conference from 2014 to 2021.
-She also provided regional leadership for the Southeast and Caribbean Climate Community of Practice.
-She is co-chair of the Program Committee for the National Adaptation Forum and serves as mentor for the American Society of Adaptation Professionals (ASAP) mentorship program.
+A key component of Amanda’s work is bridging the gap between climate science and stakeholder communities through network building.
+She serves as lead organizer for the Midwest Climate Resilience Conference and also organized the biennial Carolinas Climate Resilience Conference from 2014 to 2021.
+She is a member of the Program Committee for the National Adaptation Forum and has served as mentor for the American Society of Adaptation Professionals (ASAP) mentorship program for three terms.

 Selected Publications and Presentations